Dr. Susan BrondykIrwin B. and Margie E. Floyd Associate Professor of Education, Department Chair

-AREAS OF INTEREST
+AREAS OF EXPERTISE

-Sue’s primary research focus has been in the area of mentoring new teachers.
-Prior coming to Hope, she served as the associate director of Launch into Teaching at Michigan State University, where she worked with principals, mentors and instructional coaches to support beginning teachers in struggling urban districts.
+Sue’s primary focus has been in the area of mentoring new teachers.
+As the associate director of Launch into Teaching at Michigan State University before she came to Hope, she worked with principals, mentors and instructional coaches to support beginning teachers in struggling urban districts.
 In this capacity, she led sustained, job-embedded professional development, conducted school visits to work with leadership teams and provided one-on-one support for mentors.

-Sue’s research examines mentor preparation at the pre-service and induction level.
-Most recently she has been studying differentiated mentoring and, in particular, the ways that mentors use the Education Department’s new Student Teaching Assessment Tool (STAT) as a developmental tool to promote growth in teacher candidates.
+Her research examines mentor preparation at the pre-service and induction level.
+Most recently she has been studying differentiated mentoring and, in particular, the ways that mentors use Hope’s new Student Teaching Assessment Tool (STAT) as a developmental tool to promote growth in teacher candidates.

 - Ph.D., curriculum, teaching and educational policy, Michigan State University, 2009

-- M.A.T., elementary education, Aquinas College, 2000
+- MAT, elementary education, Aquinas College, 2000

 - Elementary Teacher Certification, Aquinas College, 1986